 MTC Resolution 3000 Revised requires all CMPs to be consistent with the region's adopted Transportation Control Measures (TCMs) that are based on Federal and State Clean Air Plans.
 TCMs help to achieve and maintain standards for ozone and carbon monoxide set by the Federal, State, and Regional Clean Air Plans.
 As required by state statute, Solano County's CMP conforms to the transportation-related vehicle emission air quality mitigation measures.
 The Bay Area Air Quality Management District's (BAAQMD) 2017 Clean Air Plan lists 15 TCMs that are better refined from previous federal and state plans and include greenhouse gas emission mitigation actions.
-As part of MTC's conformity determination for this CMP, MTC will evaluate the CMP to see how it meets each of the TCM related to transportation.
 Below lists where each TCM is addressed in the Solano County CMP: